exasol/script-languages/README.md

-# EXASOL Script Languages
+# EXASOL Script Languages Base Repository

-### Please note that this is no longer the main repository of the script-languges.
+**Please note, that this is no longer the main repository of the script-languges.
 Please visit the new main repository [exasol/script-languages-release](https://github.com/exasol/script-languages-release).
-If you find issues or have feature requests, report them [here](https://github.com/exasol/script-languages-release/issues) or as an open source project which is officially supported by EXASOL, you can contact our support team, as well.
+If you find issues or have feature requests, report them on [the issue page of exasol/script-languages-release](https://github.com/exasol/script-languages-release/issues) or as an open source project which is officially supported by EXASOL, you can contact our support team, as well.**